Lexie Hearing Aids Review: Our Hands-On Test

 Lexie Hearing Aid Models

-Lexie currently offers three models, all featuring a behind-the-ear design but with different features and prices.
-Our testing found that the B2 Plus model delivered the most refined sound quality and offered the most customization options.
+Lexie currently offers four models, including three with traditional behind-the-ear designs and the earbud-style H1 Hearing Buds.
+Our testing found that the B2 Plus model delivered the most refined sound quality among traditional models, while the H1 Hearing Buds excelled as a dual-purpose device.

 Lexie Models Compared